Mongol invasion of Europe: Against Germany (1340)

-Contemporary Swiss historian John of Winterthur reports attacks by the Mongols on Hungary, the March of Brandenburg and Prussia during the period of 1340–1341.
+Contemporary Swiss historian John of Winterthur reports attacks by the Mongols on Hungary, and the German lands March of Brandenburg and Prussia during the period of 1340–1341.

 Counter-invasions of Europe

 By the mid-14th century the grip of the Golden Horde over Central and Eastern Europe had started to weaken.
 Several European kingdoms started various incursions into Mongol-controlled lands with the aim of reclaiming captured territories as well as adding new ones from the Empire itself.
 The Kingdom of Georgia, under the leadership of King George V the Brilliant, restored Georgian dominance in their own lands and even took the Empire of Trebizond from Mongol hands.
 Lithuania, taking advantage of internal strifes in the Golden Horde, started an invasion of their own, defeating the Mongols at the Battle at Blue Waters, as well as conquering territories of the Golden Horde such as the Principality of Kiev all the way to the Dnieper River, before being halted after their defeat at the Battle of the Vorskla River.
 The Duchy of Moscow also started to reclaim many Rus' lands, eventually developing into the Tsardom of Russia.
 In 1345, the Kingdom of Hungary took the initiative and launched their own invasion force into Mongolian territory, capturing what would become Moldavia.

 By this point, some Western European armies also started to meet the Mongols in their conquered territories.
 In the siege of Caffa for example, when the Mongols under Janibeg besieged Caffa in Crimea, a relief force of a Genoese army came and defeated the Mongols, killing 15,000 of their troops and destroying their siege engines.
 A year later, the Genoese blockaded Mongol ports in the region, forcing Janibeg to negotiate, and in 1347 the Genoese were allowed to reestablish their colony in Tana on the Sea of Azov.

+Voyage of the Mongol Embassy of 1280s to the European monarchies of the time, from Beijing to Bourdeaux.

+On the other hand, some European Monarchies made attempts to develop a Christian-Mongol alliance in the later Crusades against the local Muslim states like the Mamluk Sultanate of Egypt, which were also in war with the Ilkhanate of Iran at the simultaneous Mongol invasions of the Levant, expecting to reunify the communion between Eastern Christianity (mostly under Mongol kingship at the time) and Western Christianity with the Papacy.
+An example of this approachment was the embassy of the Uyghur Chinese Christian, Rabban Sawma, to the Crusader states, the Byzantine Empire and the Western European monarchies (like the English monarchy, the French monarchy, the Holy Roman Empire and the Papal States) on the 1280s.